 - Identical pieces of equipment or process systems are installed in parallel enabling online maintenance of any one control valve without affecting the required capacity.

 - Associated with intermittently operated or non-essential equipment.

 - In applications where for safety reasons manual operation by means of the bypass is not desirable.

 For applications where it is impractical to operate the process on a manual bypass valve, no bypass will be provided.
 The control valve isolation philosophy shall follow the guidelines for single and double isolation as per Table 1.
 Single isolation is acceptable for control valves providing that the normal operating pressure is within the specified class rating.
 For example, if a control valve in sour service is linking 600# to a 150# system, only single valve isolation is required downstream even though the isolation valve will be a 600# valve.

-- Double block & bleed valves as per Table-1
+- Double block & bleed valves as per Table 1

 - Control valve failure action to be shown e.g. fails open (FO).
-Besides, any requirements of tight shut-off and TSO class to be shown.
+Besides, any requirements of tight shut-off and TSO class are to be shown.

-- It may not necessary to change piping class across the control valve.
+- It may not necessary to change the piping class across the control valve.
 If the downstream system has a higher rating the spec breaks need to be reviewed.

 - A gate valve shall be added in series along with the bypass globe valve on the product and sales gas lines.